-Also at this time, the business-process analyst can complete the business object model (captured under that name in the Logical View of the system in Rose).
+Also at this time, the business-process analyst can create the business object model (captured under that name in the Logical View of the system in Rose).
 This object model describes the realization of business use cases.
-This is the first mention of the "business object model," hence my explicitly introducing it here.
-But by "complete" this model, do you mean it was started in an earlier phase?
-In our sample, we use collaboration diagrams to model the three key functions to be provided by the system: advertise currency What does it mean to "advertise" currency? , buy currency, and sell currency.
+In our sample, we use collaboration diagrams to model the three key functions to be provided by the system: show currency exchange rates, buy currency, and sell currency.